Dental care for older people is much the same as for younger adults. But older adults do have concerns that younger adults do not. These may include:

 Normal dental care

-- Brush your teeth with fluoride toothpaste twice a day—in the morning and at night—and floss at least once a day.
+- Brush the teeth with fluoride toothpaste twice a day—in the morning and at night—and floss at least once a day.
 Plaque can quickly build up on the teeth of older adults.

 - Watch for the signs of gum disease.
-These include gums that bleed when you brush your teeth or when you eat harder foods, such as apples.
+These signs include gums that bleed after brushing or after eating hard foods, such as apples.

-- See your dentist regularly.
+- See a dentist regularly.
 Many experts recommend checkups every 6 months.

-- Keep your dentist up to date on any new medicines you are taking.
+- Keep the dentist up to date on any new medicines you are taking.

-- Eat a balanced diet that includes whole grains, vegetables, and fruits, and is low in saturated fat and sodium.
+- Eat a balanced diet that includes whole grain foods, vegetables, and fruits, and that is low in saturated fat and sodium.
 Good nutrition is vital to maintaining healthy gums and avoiding tooth decay.